 As validation is not a one-time task but a constant process that should go parallel to the development process.
 I divided the list into 3 categories, depending on the stage of your product development.
 Here we go:

 Start with research.
+Google is a good starting point.
 Seriously, I’ve seen so many startups that build their products without even going through the web.
-Make sure that you not only find a list of direct competitors, but also get to the places where people discuss the problem.
+Make sure that you not only find a list of direct competitors but also get to the places where people discuss the problem.
 Read articles, forums, and discussion groups before you find and try out your direct competitors.
-Note how people search for new tools, how they describe the problem and what they miss in current solutions.
+Note how people search for new tools, how they describe the problem, and what they miss in current solutions.
 Focus on understanding how they solve the problem now and what would be the tipping point for them to experiment with new solutions.
 Make a list of people – by name, email, social media, who are active in those groups.

 It’s very probable that some of your competitors (direct or indirect) have raised money and bragged about it.
 Check the list of business angels and VCs that got involved.
 Try to reach out, they may be a great source of information and help you raise later.

 Most startups hire a lot of people when they succeed.
-Look at the team size charts for your direct and indirect competitors, understand who’s growing and who’s shrinking and why.
+Use LinkedIn and look at the team size charts for your direct and indirect competitors, understand who’s growing and who’s shrinking and why.
 It may be a great source of valuable hires for you later in the game.
 It’s also a great way to generate a list of influencers, competitors, and decision-makers in your field.

 Experimenting with keywords and analyzing CPC will tell you how crowded your space is and will let you estimate marketing costs.